alex-therapeutics/diga-api-client/README.md

 }
 ```

-When using the builder you are required to provide an implementation for all of the interfaces.
+When using the builder you are required to provide an implementation for all the interfaces.
 For the ones you don't want to custom write,
 you can just instantiate the default implementations.
 See the code documentation for further details on what each interface does and how to instantiate the default implementations.
 When writing custom implementations it can be a good idea to look at the default implementation first to see what it needs to do to work properly.